-Now that this year’s crop is up and growing strong, I don’t mind using up the rest of last year’s batch of pesto, which I froze in Pesto Cubes. care not to use up my stash.
+Now that this year’s crop is up and growing strong, I don’t mind using up the rest of last year’s batch of pesto.
 For me, having pesto in the freezer is like having money in a savings account.
 It makes me feel secure — even wealthy.
 I realize how ridiculous this sounds, but it’s the truth.

 Some years I freeze homemade applesauce; other years I can tomatoes or make pickled beets.
 But every year I make one or more big batches of pesto and freeze it.
 Basil is so easy to grow, and making pesto couldn’t be simpler.
 A few common ingredients, a minute or two in a blender or food processor, and you’ve got your own aromatic ambrosia.

 It’s not too late to plant basil.
 The seeds germinate and grow quickly in warm, moist soil.
 Buy a few plants and you’ll get your first harvest that much sooner.
 Basil is a very forgiving plant; harvest half or more of the leaves and the plants will regrow quickly and be ready for another harvest in a month or so.

 Have you seen the price of pre-made pesto at the supermarket?
 Five dollars or more for a 4-ounce container.
 I easily freeze twenty or thirty of these during a summer, and probably give away almost as much.
 Maybe my “savings account” of frozen pesto cubes isn’t so ridiculous after all.